 As discussed in Note 3, "Acquisitions and Divestitures", the Company acquired Combangio in November 2021 and in connection with the closing of the Combangio Acquisition, the Company agreed to issue Deferred Purchase Consideration for which the Company has established liabilities for these considerations.
 The Deferred Purchase Consideration related to the Combangio Acquisition is measured at fair value each reporting period using Level 3 unobservable inputs.
 The fair value of the Deferred Purchase Consideration was based on the fair value of the underlying stock and a discount for lack of marketability.
 Changes in these estimates and assumptions could have a significant impact on the fair value of the Deferred Purchase Consideration.
 Any change in the fair value of the Deferred Purchase Consideration is included in loss from operations in the consolidated statements of operations and comprehensive loss.
-During the years ended December 31, 2022 and 2021, the change in the fair value of the Deferred Purchase Consideration was a loss of \$638 and a gain of \$538,055, respectively, primarily due to the change in the fair value of operations and comprehensive loss for the years ended December 31, 2022 and 2021.
+During the years ended December 31, 2022 and 2021, the change in the fair value of the Deferred Purchase Consideration was a loss of \$638 and a gain of \$5,805, respectively, primarily due to the change in the fair value of the underlying stock price and was recognized as the loss (gain) on fair value remeasurement of deferred purchase consideration in the consolidated statements of operations and comprehensive loss for the years ended December 31, 2022 and 2021.

 Additionally, the purchase price in connection with the Combangio Acquisition included potential future payments of up to \$105,000 that are contingent upon the achievement of specified development, regulatory and commercialization milestones and are required to be recorded at fair value.
-To date, of the \$105,000 in contingent milestone payments, the Company has paid to the Combangio Equityholders an aggregate of \$2,000 in cash and \$2,354 in shares of the Company's common stock (representing an aggregate of 105,039 shares of the Company's cDASE Phase 2b clinical trial of KPI-012 for PCED in the United States in February 2023 and will pay the remaining amount due in connection with the Dosing Milestone of \$146 in January 2024.
+To date, of the \$105,000 in contingent milestone payments, the Company has paid to the Combangio Equityholders an aggregate of \$2,500 in cash and \$2,354 in shares of the Company's common stock (representing an aggregate of 105,039 shares of the Company's common stock) upon dosing of the first patient in the Company's CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States in February 2023 and will pay the remaining amount due in connection with the Dosing Milestone of \$146 in January 2024.
 Contingent consideration liabilities related to acquisitions are measured at fair value each reporting period using Level 3 unobservable inputs.
-The fair values of the contingent consideration liabilities were based on a probability-adjusted discounted cash flow calculation using Level 3 fair value of these contingent consideration liabilities are based on a probability-adjusted the contingent consideration liabilities.
-Any changes in the fair value of these estimates and assumptions could have a significant impact on the fair value of the contingent consideration liabilities was a gain of \$288, primarily due to changes in discount rates, partially offset by the passage of time, and was recognized as a gain on fair value remeasurement of contingent consideration in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2022.
-During the year ended December 31, 2021, the change in the fair value of the contingent consideration liabilities was a gain of \$288, primarily due to changes in discount rates, partially offset by the passage of time, and was recognized as a gain on fair value remeasurement of contingent consideration in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2022.
-During the year ended
+The fair values of the contingent consideration liabilities were based on a probability-adjusted discounted cash flow calculation using Level 3 fair value measurements.
+Changes in these estimates and assumptions could have a significant impact on the fair value of the contingent consideration liabilities.
+Any changes in the fair value of these contingent consideration liabilities are included in loss from operations in the consolidated statements of operations and comprehensive loss.
+During the year ended December 31, 2022, the change in the fair value of the contingent consideration liabilities was a gain of \$288, primarily due to changes in discount rates, partially offset by the passage of time, and was recognized as a gain on fair value remeasurement of contingent consideration in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2022.
+During the year ended December 31, 2021, the change in the fair value of the contingent consideration liabilities was de minimis.